Runa457/chocolate_hunter_runa/README.md

 + #### Codexes

   From the options menu, you can read the codexes for the enemies encountered and the spells learned.

++ #### Tips

+  Each enemy has its own weaknesses and behavioral patterns.\
+  Based on this information, you can gain the upper hand in battle.

+  Avoiding enemies too much makes it difficult to deal with the boss later.\
+  It can be advantageous to take out as many enemies as possible in your current state.